-This plant is extremely rare now.
+The first name that goes on the list of rare plants in the world is Encephalartos woodii.
 Initially, it was spotted growing at the wild forests of Ngoya in Zululand, in South Africa in 1895.
 It was conserved and now this plant is restricted to the botanical garden only where it was transported from Zululand and planted on the soil bed of the calibrated Temperate House together with other South African plants.
 It is a cycad variety and has separate male and female plants.
-Unfortunately, no female plants were found ever since, which indicates that the propagation will be extremely limited.
-The male cones are orange yellow in color.
+Unfortunately, no female plants were found ever since, which indicates that the propagation will be extremely limitedd The male cones are orange yellow in color.

 2. Amorphophallus titanum (Titan Arum)

-This rare plant is found only in Huntington.
-It is grown in the botanical garden of the area, known as Rose Hills Foundation Conservatory for Botanical Science.
-Its bloom is very rare and on every occasion of its flowering, botanists find subjects to research upon.
+You can find this rare plant of the world only in Huntington.
+You will find this plant growing in the botanical garden of the area, known as Rose Hills Foundation Conservatory for Botanical Science.
+The only time botanists can study or research more about this plant is when it blooms on rare occations.
 The characteristic bloom features a half open giant flower with a red, thick central wick.
 The internal part of the flower is red with greenish yellow outer surface.